sabrinasettle/RogerSkyline-1/README.md

 # RogerSkyline-1
 ## Home is where the web server is

-This project is an interesting exercise in commands and dealing with virtual machines to create a web server.
+This project is an interesting exercise in bash commands and dealing with virtual machines to create a web server.
 It uses knowledge from the previous Networking projects, Docker and Init.

 ## Setup of Virtual Machine

-To start you need to install a debian image to something like VirtualBox, which I used.
+To start you need to install a Debian image to something like VirtualBox, which is what I used.
 With the project there are some very specific aspects.

 - A disk size of 8 GB
 - Have at least one 4.2 partition
-- Use sudo, with this user, to be able to perform operation requiring special rights.
+- Use sudo, with this user, to be able to perform operations requiring special rights.

-So I set that up, Debian offers that a 8 GB hard disk is a good option so it was not diffcult to create that option.
-The partition setup was simple enough by creating a new partion, specifing the type, size, and what directory it was tied to.
+So I set that up, Debian offers that a 8 GB hard disk is a good option so it was not difficult to create that option.
+The partition setup was simple enough by creating a new partition, specifying the type, size, and what directory it was tied to.

-The first thing after the install wit all of the specfic constraints, I run:
+The first thing after the install wit all of the specific constraints, I run:
 ```bash
 apt-get install sudo
 ```